 We hope CARB staff can use Carnegie’s OCI refining emission, the University of Calgary’s PRELIM emission, and the U.S. EIA’s emission findings detailed above to think through new refining strategies and the right GHG emission reduction targets to place on this sector.
 There is tremendous innovative capacity to be realized in updating those refining technologies developed in the last century.

-Thank you for the opportunity to submit comments on this important matter for CARB to close information gaps, increase oil data transparency, and strategically target GHG emission reduction and innovation potential in the state refining sector.
+Thank you for the opportunity to submit comments on this important matter to close information gaps, increase oil data transparency, and strategically target GHG emission reduction and innovation potential in the state refining sector.

 If CARB staff need any clarification, data, or would like to follow up on any aspect of these comments, please contact: